-- Adult beds, armchairs, waterbeds, couches, daybeds or any "make-shift" beds are not safe places for your baby to sleep. - Car seats are important safety devices for travel.
-When you get home, always put your baby to sleep on his or her back in the crib, cradle or bassinet. - Canada Safety Association Label - A firm mattress: The mattress should be flat, clean and tight against all sides of the crib, cradle or bassinet. - A tightly fitted sheet: Use 1 sheet that fits snugly over the mattress. - Nothing else in the crib: Do not use pillows, blankets or other soft bedding such as bumper pads.
+- A firm mattress: The mattress should be flat, clean and tight against all sides of the crib, cradle or bassinet. - A tightly fitted sheet: Use 1 sheet that fits snugly over the mattress. - Nothing else in the crib: Dress your baby in light clothing (fitted, one-piece sleepwear is the safest) instead of a blanket or use a thin, lightweight blanket.
+Do not use heavy blankets, quilts, comforters, pillows or other soft bedding such as bumper pads.
 Do not put any toys or loose items in your baby's crib or where the baby sleeps. - A comfortable temperature: Babies can get overheated from too many clothes or if the room is hot.
 If your baby is sweating or feels hot, take off a layer of clothing.
 Recheck your baby to make sure he or she no longer feels hot.